 A High-paying Industry

 There was a time when learning various languages was considered as a mere hobby.
-Today, it can offer a career boost along with plentiful financial reward.
+Today, it can offer a career boost along with a plentiful financial reward.

-As the world continues to become increasingly connected, learning a foreign language (other than English) is viewed as a necessity in a variety of profession.
+As the world continues to become increasingly connected, learning a foreign language (other than English) is viewed as a necessity in a variety of professions.
 There are overarching advantages to learning languages.
 Of all the language benefits, well-paid language payroll is seemingly the most surpassing motivation among candidates.

 India is a hugely diverse country across cultural lines, which makes sense to be multilingual.
 This diversity has led to an increasing number of Indians embracing international languages as the global economy, and cross-border cultures are pitched together, even closer than before.
-Thanks to the advent of the globalization, outsourcing, offshoring, and ofcourse, internet, innovations, and technology that have made the planet earth a global village.
+Thanks to the advent of globalization, outsourcing, offshoring, and ofcourse, the internet, innovations, and technology that have made the planet earth a global village.